jonlehtinen/pfadmin_pfengine_ubuntu/README.md

 Additional items to consider:

 Add additional IPs in run.properties within the subnet range for the pfnet overlay network for discovery if clusters are cycled through very rapidly to ensure continuity of replication.
-If deploying in AWS, enable dhynamic discovery and configure a S3 bucket for discovery in the tcp.xml file as indicated in run.properties.
+If deploying in AWS, enable dynamic discovery and configure a S3 bucket or the IAM tag description role on the resources for discovery in the tcp.xml file as indicated in run.properties.